Uschi Obermaier: Life after Kommune 1

 In 1973, Obermaier fell in love with Dieter Bockhorn, the wealthy owner of a club in Hamburg's Reeperbahn red-light district.

 Obermaier went on The Rolling Stones' Tour of the Americas '75 and is said to have had affairs with both Keith Richards and Mick Jagger, as well as with Jimi Hendrix – a visitor to Kommune 1 – with whom she can be seen kissing and cuddling farewell outside the West Berlin hotel Kempinski in the movie Last Experience.

 Obermaier and Bockhorn travelled the world in a customized bus, first spending three years in Asia, then going to Mexico and the U.S. for another three years.
 Obermaier said in an interview in 2006 that reports that she and Bockhorn had a traditional wedding in every country they travelled in were untrue.
 They married only once, in India.
 Their relationship ended abruptly after ten years when Dieter Bockhorn died in a motorcycle accident in Mexico on New Year's Eve, 1983.

 Acting

 Obermaier played alongside Iris Berben in Rudolf Thome's Detectives (1969).
 She was the protagonist of Red Sun (1970).
-She also played a small role alongside Rainer Langhans in Haytabo, and portrayed Marlene in the film adaptation of the novel Blutrausch.
+She also played a small role alongside Rainer Langhans in Haytabo, and portrayed Marlene Thompson in Blutrausch (1997).

 Music

 She played maracas in the band Amon Düül I on three albums: Psychedelic Underground (1969), Collapsing (1970), and Disaster (1972).
-She also sang in Michael Hoening's (former Tangerine Dream member) album - Departure from Northern Wasteland in "Voices Of Where".
+She also sang on the track "Voices Of Where" on Michael Hoenig's album Departure from the Northern Wasteland.